Revisiting the post-glitch relaxation of the 2000 Vela glitch with the neutron star equation of states in the Brueckner and relativistic Brueckner theories: Microscopic EOS and stellar structure

 Using this $G$ matrix, the self-energy for the positive energy solution can be calculated as follows:

 In addition, the expectation value of the single-particle potential for nucleons with momentum $\emph{\textbf{p}}$ can be expressed by the following:

 In general, the scalar and vector potentials $U_{S}$ and $U_{V}$ are momentum dependent; however, this dependence is very weak and can be neglected.
-The constants $U_{S}$ and $U_{V}$ can be adjusted to the positive energy solution in Eq.
-(11) at the Fermi momentum.
+The constants $U_{S}$ and $U_{V}$ can be adjusted to the positive energy solution in Equation (11) at the Fermi momentum.
 Accordingly, the eigenvalues $E_{\emph{\textbf{p}}}$ can be obtained by solving the relativistic Hatree-Fock equation:

 where $\boldsymbol \alpha=\gamma_{0} \boldsymbol{\gamma}$ and $\beta=\gamma_{0}$ are the Dirac matrices.
-Equations (10)-(13) should be solved self-consistently by iterating until their convergence.
+Equations $(10)\negthickspace-\negthickspace(13)$ should be solved self-consistently by iterating until their convergence.
 Afterwards, the binding energy per nucleon is evaluated by:

 Then, the EOS of nuclear matter can be calculated in the same manner as that used in the BHF approach.
-As mentioned in the introduction, in the present RBHF calculations, we adopt charge-dependent Bonn potentials with pseudovector coupling between the pion and nucleon, pvCD-Bonn A~\citep{2019ChPhC..43k4107W}, which can satisfactorily reproduce both the saturation properties and the symmetry energy properties, to evaluate the EOS.
+As mentioned in the introduction, in the present RBHF calculations, we adopt charge-dependent Bonn potentials with pseudovector coupling between the pion and nucleon, pvCD-Bonn A~\citep{2019ChPhC..43k4107W}, to evaluate the EOS.
+The saturation properties of nuclear matter for the two employed EOSs in the Brueckner and relativistic Brueckner theories are collected in Table~\ref{t:eos}, together with the constraints from terrestrial experiments~\citep{2006EPJA...30...23S,2010JPhG...37f4038P,2017RvMP...89a5007O,2019EPJA...55..117L,2020PhRvL.125t2702D,2021PhRvL.126q2503R}.